If you are wondering, “What is non-duality?” Here are teachings to deepen your non-dual understanding.

 What does “I” mean?

-We use the word “I” from the youngest age, we assume that we all agree about what is meant by the word.
+We use the word “I” from the youngest age; we assume we all agree about what it means.

-We point to the body and we say “I”—claiming all of the body’s experiences as “I”.
+We point to the body and say “I”—claiming the body’s experiences as “I”.

 We take the body as the location for our existence.